Kochi Assembly constituency

 Kochi State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Ernakulam Lok Sabha constituency.
-As of the 2016 assembly elections, the current MLA is Maxi of CPI(M).
+As of the 2026 assembly elections, the current MLA is Mohammad Shiyas of INC.

+This Constituency is dominated by Latin Catholics.
+Prior to 2008 delimitation, it was known as Mattanchery Assembly Constituency.

 Local self-governed segments

 Kochi Assembly constituency is composed of the following 20 wards of the Kochi Municipal Corporation (Fort Kochi zone and Mattancherry zone), and two Gram Panchayats in Kochi taluk: